 Challenges Facing Nigerian E-commerce

-- Logistics delays due to poor infrastructure.
+- Logistics delays due to poor infrastructure and inefficient delivery networks.

-- Payment fraud and cybercrime.
+- Payment fraud and cybercrime affecting both buyers and sellers.

 The Future of E-commerce in Nigeria (2025 and Beyond)